bracerino/sdtrimsp-output-plot/README.md

 ### **How to use the app**
 - Upload the output file from dynamic SDTrimSP ion implantation simulation containing the information about element depth distributions depending on the fluence
-- The app will automatically load
+- The app will automatically load all data
 - You can then select the concentrations (either in atomic fraction or atoms/cm3 units) or target density to plot it for specific fluence
 - Download the profiles
 - Compare different fuences with each other in one plot